ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 -   liv:  use of water for livestock
 -   ene:  use of cooling water for the energy sector in thermal or nuclear power plants
--   ind:  use of water for the manufacturing industry **-   irr:  water used for crop irrigation** I DO NOT THINK WE NEED THIS!!
+-   ind:  use of water for the manufacturing industry

 Water demand files for each sector need to be created, in mm per day per gridcell, so typically:
 -   dom.nc (mm per timestep per gridcell) for domestic water demand